 Per a study by Taylor, Sarkees, and Bang (2012), 85% of a representative sample of U.S. on-premise sign users would lose sales if they did not have an on-premise sign.
 Additionally, the average reported loss across the entire sample for sites without signage was 34.5%.

-While there are multiple challenges to navigating permitting requirements, the survey points out three notable restrictions some companies face:
+While there are many benefits to illuminated signage, the survey points out that municipal regulations can be challenging.
+While there are multiple challenges to navigating permitting requirements, there are three notable restrictions some companies face:

 “Results indicate that lighted on-premise signs substantially impact the bottom line of many businesses.
 A sizeable majority of respondents (58%) indicated they would lose sales if government regulations prevented signs from being lit at any hour.
 For those who reported a sales loss, the average estimate was 21%.
 For the overall sample, including those businesses not reporting a loss, the average estimated loss of sales exceeded 10%.”

 If the local ordinances allow for illuminated signage… go for it!
-Your sign is your business’s best salesperson, so allowing it shine even when the sun goes down ensures that you have a huge brand asset working for you 24/7.
-And even though illuminated signage does cost more, there are more cost-effective ways of obtaining it than ever before.
+Your sign is your business’s best salesperson, so allowing it shine even when the sun goes down ensures that you have an impactful brand asset working for you 24/7.
+And even though illuminated signage does cost more, there are many cost-effective options out there that provide a proven increase in ROI.

 LEDs: The King of Illuminated Signage